 Allison Riggs, the chief counsel for voting rights at the Southern Coalition for Social justice, a nonprofit organization based in the state focused on issues of equity, is worried that special elections would be a cause for confusion and lead to lower turnout.

 “I think that anytime you ask voters to do something extra, to go vote twice, you should try to avoid doing that.
 The way you try and avoid doing that is by the legislature, sort of on its own accord redrawing congressional districts now, instead of appealing or delaying in hopes that they, you know, can sort of eek something out of the confusion and uncertainty,” Riggs said.

-A new bill which would permanently restore early Saturday voting made it through the state legislature on Tuesday and is expected to be approved by Gov. Roy Cooper.
+A new bill that would permanently restore early Saturday voting made it through the state legislature in late October and was signed into law by Gov. Roy Cooper.